Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

-Throughout this article, we make the common assumption that $\M_i$ is independent of time $t$, which means that the circulation of each vortex, once being set up at the initial time $t=0$, keeps unchanged as the system evolves in time.
+Throughout this article, we make the common assumption that $\M_i$ is independent of time $t$, which means that the circulation of each point vortex, once determined at the initial time $t=0$, remains unchanged as the system evolves in time.
 We also assume that $\lbrace \M_i \rbrace_{1 \leq i \leq N}$ are $N$ independent copies of some random variable $\M$ compactly supported in $[-A,A]$ for some $A>0$.
 Typical examples include the uniform distribution $U(-A,A)$.
+Our assumption made on $\M_i$ corresponds to the practical statistical procedure that we put some i.i.d. circulations on each point vortex to expect the convergence of the vorticity as $N \rightarrow \infty$ in some Law of Large Numbers sense.

 \begin{rmk} We remark here that without loss of generality we can assume that $A \leq 1$.
 Indeed, for any general case, we perform the simple scaling $Y_i(t)=X_i(t)/\sqrt{A}$ to the particle system \eqref{particle} to obtain that